gustavowmarques/bohanhyland/README.md

 ## Key Features

 ### 1. Semantic HTML Structure
-- **Multi-Section Layout:** The application is divided into clearly defined sections (home, about, interactive demo, contact) using semantic tags.
+- **Multi-Section Layout:** The application is divided into clearly defined sections (home, about, Members Portal, contact, and Services) using semantic tags.
 - **Consistent Navigation:** A persistent navigation bar allows easy access to all sections, ensuring an intuitive user flow.

 ### 2. Responsive CSS Styling